 - Note 1: The Timer1 crystal driver is enabled by setting the T1OSCEN bit in the Timer1 Control register (T1CON<3>).
-If the Timer1 oscillator is not enabled, then any attempt to select the Timer1 clock source will be ignored, unless the CONFIG2L register's SOSCSEL<1:0> bits are set to Digital mode. - 2: If Timer1 is driving a crystal, it is recommended that the Timer1 oscillator be operating and stable prior to switching to it as the clock source; otherwise, a very long delay may occur while the Timer1 oscillator starts.
+If the Timer1 oscillator is not enabled, then any attempt to select the Timer1 clock source will be ignored, unless the CONFIG2L register's T1DIG bit is set. - 2: If Timer1 is driving a crystal, it is recommended that the Timer1 oscillator be operating and stable prior to switching to it as the clock source; otherwise, a very long delay may occur while the Timer1 oscillator starts.

-3.3.2 OSCILLATOR TRANSITIONS
+3.5.2 OSCILLATOR TRANSITIONS

-PIC18F47J13 Family devices contain circuitry to prevent clock "glitches" when switching between clock sources.
+PIC18F47J53 family devices contain circuitry to prevent clock "glitches" when switching between clock sources.
 A short pause in the device clock occurs during the clock switch.
 The length of this pause is the sum of two cycles of the old clock source and three to four cycles of the new clock source.
 This formula assumes that the new clock source is stable.